maj0m/NeuroEvolution/README.md

 #Question: Why does the first generation often produce agents that can go indefinitely?
 Are they pre-trained?
 What's going on?

-#Answer:   Since the task is relatively simple, it is pretty likely, that out of the 200 randomly initialized networks will emerge a lucky few, that
+#Answer:   Since the task is relatively simple, it is pretty likely that of the 200 randomly initialized networks will emerge a lucky few, that
           have it figured out out-of-the-box.